 Nematodes are microscopic roundworms that are not uncommon in the soil.
 Plum trees and plum rootstock are susceptible to damage from root knot nematodes.
 This type of nematode burrows into the cells of roots and stays there, feeding for its entire life.

 Signs of root knot nematodes in plums include a root system that is poorly developed.
-Above the soil, trees will show a general lack of vigorous growth, smaller leaves, and twigs and branches that die back.
+Above the soil, trees will show a general lack of vigorous growth, smaller leaves, and twigs or branches that die back.
 By harvest time, you will see a lower yield.
 You may also see cankers and blighted buds, leaves, and flowers on affected trees.
 It is not uncommon to see root knot nematode signs in some trees but not others.

 Young trees planted in soil that is infested with nematodes are most vulnerable to the worst effects of these pests.
 They can show stunted growth and either die soon after transplanting or continue to show poor growth and low yield of fruit.